Red-M/RedServ/README.md

 RedServ
 =======

-RedServ is a web server built on top of Cherrypy.
+RedServ is a web framework built on top of Cherrypy.

 Requirements:
 =============